-Organizational goals are an extension of the recognized linchpins of Civilian Conservation Corps Legacy.
-The purpose of our goals is to promote awareness of the CCC program and the men who swerved so communities can recognize the value of the enduring strength of America’s youth during the Great Depression and visualize the tremendous resulting social and cultural benefits.
+Organizational goals are an extension of the recognized lynchpins of Civilian Conservation Corps Legacy.
+The purpose of our goals is to promote awareness of the CCC program and the men who served so communities can recognize the value of the enduring strength of America’s youth during the Great Depression and visualize the tremendous resulting social and cultural benefits.

 Honor those who responded to the call to become stewards of the land.

 - Support the CCC Worker Statue program and try and meet the alumni goal of having a statue in every state.

 Preserve the stories of the people and projects of the CCC.

 Record and collect materia that tells the CCC story

 Continue the develop of the archival system that holds personal papers, photographs, memorabilia.